larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 reviews, IETF meeting agenda planning, and often provides input on various IETF efforts and topics.
 The IRTF Chair also regularly interacts with the IETF Administrative Oversight Committee (IAOC) and the IETF Secretariat for meeting planning, budgeting and other organizational purposes.
-A good working relationship with these bodies is important.
+In addition, the IRTF Chair also interacts with the Tools Team to provide input on how IETF tools can best support the operation of the IRTF.
+Finally, the IRTF Chair is the owner of the IRTF RFC Stream and is hence part of the group that reviews the RFC Editor's performance and operation; and engages with the Independent Stream Editor in cases where submissions on that RFC Stream have relationships to the IRTF.
+A good working relationship with all these individuals and bodies is important.

 ## Strategic